Ensembl/ensembl-cdm-docs/src/docs/organism.md

 # OrganismGroup

 The OrganismGroup data type contains information relating to the groups an organism is in.
 These include breed, strain, cultivar, population and division.
+It can also identify if a related Organism is the reference for the group.
 | Field                     | Type               | Description                               |
 |---------------------------|--------------------|-------------------------------------------|
 | code                      | string             | A code for the species group